 Our department provides medical students with a comprehensive clinical experience within the field of anesthesiology.
 We encourage active learning through required reading, frequent tutorials and small group discussions.
 Students also observe and take part in the care of patients.
-For more information, please see:
+For more information, please visit our medical students pages.

 We are proud to facilitate a collegial atmosphere in our residency program that enables our trainees to learn and practice in a sociable and supportive environment.
 The depth and breadth of the resident training experience is illustrated through our comprehensive curriculum that includes didactic and clinical hands-on experience.
-We are proud and honored to equip the most exemplary residents into skilled anesthesiologists and encourage you to read more in our Message from the Director.
-If you’re interested in learning more about applying to our residency program, see the below resources or contact our Residency Program Coordinator, Pam Mulholland at firstname.lastname@example.org.
+If you’re interested in learning more about applying to our residency program, visit our residency webpages or contact our GME Program Manager, Sam Rentsch, at [email protected].

 The Department of Anesthesiology offers several fellowship training opportunities.
 Each fellowship is directed by faculty members who are leaders in their sub-specialty.
-To learn more about our fellowships, click on the links below:
+Learn more about the fellowships we offer.